fuzzythinker/-/README.md

 # Smile-please.github.io
-Simple responsive website :)
+Simple responsive website :) with creative background css ideas....

-used css to make different different backgrounds,animated background For games i used simple java script codes...
+Used css to make different different backgrounds,animated background....
+For games i used simple java script codes...
-And thats all guys website is ready.
+And thats all guys website is ready. you can see my website by clicking here("https://fuzzythinker.github.io/Smile-please.github.io/smile20%please.html")